acmsigsoft/EmpiricalStandards/Standards/SystematicReviews.md

 # Systematic Reviews
 <standard name="Systematic Reviews">
-*A study that appraises, analyses, and synthesizes primary or secondary literature to provide a complete, exhaustive summary of current evidence regarding one or more specific topics or research questions*
+<em>A study that appraises, analyses, and synthesizes primary or secondary literature to provide a complete, exhaustive summary of current evidence regarding one or more specific topics or research questions</em>

 ## Application